 Even if you do not cut flowers for decoration, keep a close eye on your lilies and deadhead old flowers frequently to encourage more blooms.

-Divide & Feed In Autumn
+Propagation, Divide & Feed In Autumn

 Keep the tiger lily plants away from Asiatic lily and oriental lily.
 Tiger lilies acquire the mosaic virus quickly.
 Although it won’t affect them, they can pass it to other lilies planted nearby.